 This year we started our Sewing 101 Series.
 Which is long over due on many levels.
 We started from the VERY beginning.
-As in, sewing machine and fabric anatomy and how to lay out your pattern.
+As in, sewing machine and fabric anatomy and how to layout your pattern.
 Today we want to talk about how to thread your sewing machine.

 I know you might be rolling your eyes at me if you are an experienced sewer.
 But we all had to start somewhere and threading your machine is probably the most essential part in sewing.
 If your machine is not threaded correctly, nothing will work and your machine will drive you CRAZY.
-You might even through it across the room.
+You might even throw it across the room.
 However, no worries.
 We will help you today.
 We are going to show you how to thread your machine and give you some sewing tips and tricks.

 First, how to thread your machine.
 Here is a numbered guide.
 To start make sure your presser foot is lifted.
 Otherwise your thread will be tight and it won't thread correctly.
 If you need a refresher on your machine parts, check out our Sewing Machine Anatomy post.